Michigan Solar Incentives (Rebates, Tax Credits & More in 2024)

 Enrolling in net energy metering is a simple process that very often doesn’t require any effort on your part.
 In most cases, your installation company will handle the paperwork for you.
 You can follow the steps below to make sure you get access to this perk if your electricity company offers it.

-What’s more, since the state’s RPS goal has leveled off, it’s unlikely MI will make an effort to make NEM more widely accessible or beneficial in the coming years.
+Since the state’s RPS goal has leveled off, it’s unlikely MI will make an effort to make NEM more beneficial in the coming years.

 In addition to the above perks, there is one rebate program offered by a local utility company: